AVanDeBrook/c-primer/docs/c-primer.md

 # Conditional and Logic Statements
 ## Conditionals
 The syntax of conditionals will be broken up into several groups and described below.
-However, the one thing in common between them is the `condtion` that is tested to determine which code to execute.
+However, the one thing in common between them is the `condition` that is tested to determine which code to execute.

 A `condition` is a boolean condition or result from comparisons (e.g. `a > b`, `b <= c`, etc.).